MichaelGombos/The-Art-Of-Drift/Readme.md

 - Add settings im mapMaker to choose laps/spawn angle.
 - ^^update map maker tool to export all map information
 - Fix map preview bug with tall maps
-- Add “in spectate mode” for collision, so finish screen shows while watching a replay.
 - Fix the map5 checkpoint